bleskomat/bleskomat-bills-firmware/README.md

 * Easily hackable and extendible

 The project consists of two parts:
-* __Physical Device (ATM)__ - user inserts coins, device generates a signed URL and displays as QR code, user's app (which supports lnurl-withdraw) scans QR code and makes request to HTTP server, withdraw process is completed and the user has successfully bought satoshis with fiat coins.
+* __Physical Device (ATM)__ - user inserts bills or coins, device generates a signed URL and displays as QR code, user's app (which supports lnurl-withdraw) scans QR code and makes request to HTTP server, withdraw process is completed and the user has successfully bought satoshis with fiat money.
 * __HTTP Server__ - supports [lnurl-withdraw](https://github.com/btcontract/lnurl-rfc/blob/master/lnurl-withdraw.md) with additional request handlers for fiat-currency -> satoshi conversion and request signing.

 This repository contains the source and build instructions for the physical device.
 The source code and documentation for the HTTP server component is located in a [separate repository](https://github.com/samotari/bleskomat-server).